-In addition to these areas of focus, I am a specialist in college mental health and am on staff as a Psychological Counselor at Haverford College.
-My background and experience in academia allow me to also support graduate students, professors, and other members of learning communities through various work and life challenges.
+In addition to these areas of expertise, my experience working in college mental health and my background in academia also allow me to support students, professors, and other members of learning communities through various work and life challenges.

 My work as a consultant is centered on helping individuals and organizations increase their competency in LGBTQ concerns.
 I have guest lectured in numerous university settings, designed and facilitated trainings for healthcare providers, assisted in developing protocols for improved LGBTQ care in mental health settings, and worked individually with other therapists on specific case consultations.